 Linkage clearances were often inadequate for installation of sufficient material to counteract key noise.

-Some rod-to-post fits were on the loose side.
-Fortunately, this did not occur in the stacks.
+Some tube-to-post fits were on the loose side.
+Fortunately, this did not occur with rod-mounted tubes, so it wasn't consequential to key play.

 The factory defects on this horn included some egregious bloopers that never would have left the factory under decent QC.
 As you may have guessed, these were very time-consuming problems to diagnose and fix.
 I am not sure what the context of these workmanship and QC issues is.
 Conn was doing defense contracts related to the Korean War and may have been in a temporary crunch, or Conn's long-term quality decline may have already been underway.
 If you are considering a Conn from the early 1950s I suggest you check it out thoroughly for manufacturing defects and plan your overhaul budget accordingly.

-Consider the two star rating as tough love for a horn that would never have been whar I put into it if it didn't have that great classic 10M sound.
+Consider the two star rating as tough love for a horn that would never have been worth what I put into it if it didn't have that great classic 10M sound.